-Additionally, the Honors Program offers an alternative baccalaureate-level general education program for academically motivated students.
+The Honors Program offers an alternative baccalaureate-level general education program for academically motivated students.
 Students who complete the Honors Program have no other general education requirements.
-The program is built around a series of "great books," or core texts, illustrating significant themes in the liberal arts.
-For additional information, including curriculum requirements, see the section of this catalog entitled "Honors Program".
+For additional information, including curriculum requirements and program guidelines, see the section of this catalog entitled "Honors Program".